just2jays/grunt-bower-boilerplate/README.md

 Grunt...needs Node and NPM. _Install it first!_

 The _package.json_ file in the repo installs grunt for us.
-Simply navigate to the project folder in Terminal and running the command:
+Simply navigate to the project folder in Terminal and run the command:
 ```javascript
 npm install
 ```